hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks.md

 And here are our overall conclusions:

 1. JDK 8 is an antiquated runtime.
-The Parallel collector enters huge Major GC pauses and the G1, although better than that, is stuck in an old version that uses just one thread when falling back to Full GC, again entering very long pauses.
+The ParallelOld collector enters huge Major GC pauses and the G1, although better than that, is stuck in an old version that uses just one thread when falling back to Full GC, again entering very long pauses.
 Even on a moderate heap of 12 GB,